rufinoleonardo/rufinoleonardo/README.md

 ## Hello!
 I'm Leo.
 ### It's a pleasure to have you here!

-    - 🌱 learning C# and ReactJs/NextJS with TS;
+    - 🌱 learning ReactJs/NextJS with TS;
     - 😄 Pronouns: He/him

 <a href="https://github.com/rufinoleonardo">